 Compromised judgment.
 According to the Mayo Clinic, it takes approximately two hours for the liver to metabolize one drink.
 If you drink alcohol faster than your body metabolizes alcohol, the excess alcohol moves through your bloodstream to other parts of your body, particularly your brain.
 This is the reason people can feel fuzzy when drinking alcohol.
 Feeling fuzzy can compromise your judgment, and you may not recognize symptoms you may be feeling.
 And, says Dr. Bloomgarden, “If you are not thinking clearly, you may forget to take your medication, take an incorrect dose, or have difficulty monitoring your blood glucose levels.”

 Drunk or hypoglycemic?
 “Drinking alcohol is not the only thing that can cause confusion in a person with diabetes.
 Hypoglycemia can, too,” says Dr. Bloomgarden.
 The symptoms of drunkenness and hypoglycemia can be similar, like dizziness, clumsiness, and disorientation.
 It may be possible for a friend or medical professional to mistake the symptoms of hypoglycemia for the symptoms of drunkenness.
 This could be dangerous, because you will not receive the proper treatment if your hypoglycemia is not identified as such.
 One way to avoid this situation, of course, is by not drinking alcohol.
-If you do choose to drink alcohol, however, consider wearing a diabetes medical ID bracelet, in addition to following the ADA guidelines below.
+If you do choose to drink alcohol, however, consider wearing a diabetes medical ID bracelet, in addition to following the American Diabetes Association (The Association) guidelines below.

 Unintended effects.
 Alcohol can also interfere with your diabetes medication, and can stimulate appetite, which can affect your blood glucose levels.